eberkeaydin/Kick-Box-Game/README.md

 # Kick-Box-Game
-A kick-box game program based on random probability of first punch and dodge chance with using random Math.pow() method.
+A kick-box game program based on random probability of first punch and dodge chance with using random Math.random() method.